 All instances of the game's logo (including the opening cinematic) does not feature the Katakana spelling of the game's name alongside the logo.
 The option to go to the official website was also removed in the international versions.

 The option to import items bought off the PSN Store was removed due to the DLC remaining exclusive to the Japanese version.

 The English text for "Multi-Mode" and "Internet-Multi Mode" were altered to "Multiplayer" and "Online Multiplayer" respectively.

-Most of the screenshots used for the game's tutorials were re-taken using the International version.
+Most of the screenshots used for the game's tutorials were re-taken using the international versions.

 Similar to Phantasy Star Universe: Ambitions of the Illuminus, Phantasy Star Portable 2 had a partial English dub made.
 The FMVs and voice grunts were dubbed into English, but the text cutscenes were simply muted.

 In the Japanese version, the Weapon Upgrade system had the stat increment based on the weapon's Grade, with higher-graded weapons having their upgrade stats increment by more than lower-graded weapons.
-In the Western version, all weapons belonging to the same weapon category have their stats increment by the same amount regardless of their grade.
+In the western versions, all weapons belonging to the same weapon category have their stats increment by the same amount regardless of their grade.

-Furthermore, the overall value by which stats increment had been increased in the Western version.
+Furthermore, the overall value by which stats increment had been increased in the western versions.

 |This page or section needs more images. |

 There's a whole lotta words here, but not enough pictures.
 Please fix this.